htool/ESP32_Precision-9_compass_CMPS14/README.md

  - Offsets are stored in EEPROM when set.

 ### What's half working
- - Deviation calibration stop/cancel from MFD.
-The stop/cancel signal works, but the 'finished' signal is still missing as well as the actual routing.
-This routine is the 390 deg circle that allows building a boat specific deviation table.
+ - Deviation calibration routine.
+The stop/finsihed signal works, but processing the outcome is still missing.
+This routine process should build a boat specific deviation table.
  - Auto calibration mode is recognised, but not used yet.

 ### What's not working